UNICEFECAR/parenting-app-bebbo-mobile/README.md

      ![alt text](https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/blob/main/referenceImages/ReadMe/Copy_Input_Crashalytics_File.png)

-4. For iOS, copy fontello.ttf file from https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/blob/main/app/assets/fonts/fontello.ttf to node_modules/react-native-vector-icons/Fonts
+8. For iOS, copy fontello.ttf file from https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/blob/main/app/assets/fonts/fontello.ttf to node_modules/react-native-vector-icons/Fonts.
 Refer this library for custom fonts: https://github.com/oblador/react-native-vector-icons.

-5. For Android, add keystore files into \android\app folder to generate Android build.
-      To add a keystore file to your Android project’s `android/app` folder and configure it for signing, Follow the following steps to add keystore file.:
+9. For Android, add keystore files into \android\app folder to generate Android build.
+To add a keystore file to your Android project’s `android/app` folder and configure it for signing.
+Follow the following steps to add keystore file.

-    5.1. *Obtain or create a keystore file*
+    9.1. *Obtain or create a keystore file*

     If you don’t already have a keystore file, you need to generate one.
 You can use the `keytool` command to create it: